-We didn’t figure on the aging process preventing us from managing a beautifully landscaped property, complete with a lake, banana palms, hedges, and pool.
-After two years, the decision was made to downsize and move into a resort-style village.
+We didn’t figure on the ageing process preventing us managing a beautiful landscaped property, complete with a lake, banana palms, hedges and pool.
+After two years, the decision was made to downsize and move into a resort style village.
 Hubby took the grandkids fishing, and I began writing.
 The Fortune Seekers Series books were brought to life.

 Then followed 10 years tripping about in our caravan exploring Australia – the lucky country.
 That decade filled with opportunity, amazing experiences and making friends, passed like the blink of an eye.

-The lucky country seemed not so lucky as floods devastated the land, droughts broke family livelihoods and hearts, and fires began to attack the dry bushlands of this immense country.
-On one occasion we pulled into a camping area alongside a dry creek, aware of the hillside burning, and firefighters camped alongside us.
-As other travelers arrived for the night, we were told to keep the vans hitched to the towing vehicles in case the firemen woke us to evacuate.
+The lucky country seemed not so lucky as floods devastated the land, droughts broke families livelihoods and hearts, and fires began to attack the dry bush lands of this immense country.
+On one occasion we pulled into a camping area alongside a dry creek, aware of the hillside burning, and fire fighters camped alongside us.
+As other travellers arrived for the night, we were told to keep the vans hitched to the towing vehicles in case the fire men woke us to evacuate.
 The threat was a wind change.
 We slept soundly.

 In 2019 we headed off to cross from east to west, across the desert to explore again, but this time the motivation had been eroded.
 Broken Hill in inland New South Wales became our final destination.

 ‘I hate it here,’ my Hubby said while we past drought stricken farms, dying towns suffering the hot temperatures.
 Flies attacked our faces and ears seeking water, swatting didn’t help.